What is Human Resources Management?

 Can I get college credits for my certificate?

-We do offer Continuing Education Units (CEUs).
+We offer Continuing Education Units (CEUs).
 Since our programs are offered through the Continuing Education Division, we do not offer college credits.
 For many people in the professional world—particularly those who already hold a college degree—a current professional certificate has proven to be of more value than another academic degree that may take several years to complete and be less directed toward “hands-on” knowledge.

 Who should take this program?